 DeLona’s clients are primarily from the fields of education and health care, causes she is devoted to.
-When consulting with clients, she brings years of her own on-the-ground experience in marketing, planning and communications positions for Hewlett-Packard, Adventist Health, and Walla Walla University, one of her first employers and the place she now considers a family tradition.
+When consulting with clients, she brings years of her own on-the-ground experience in marketing, planning and communication positions for Hewlett-Packard, Providence Medical Group, and Walla Walla University, one of her first employers and the place she now considers a family tradition.

 Just last year the Alumni Association honored DeLona’s mother, Joyce, as one of the Alumni of the Year.
 DeLona’s father, Melvin, was a WWU professor and administrator for many years.

 DeLona and her husband, Michael, married while they were students.
 Today, their son, Christian, is a history student, and their youngest son, Miles-Erik, will be a Walla Walla University freshman next year, following in the footsteps of his parents and more than 20 relatives who are Walla Walla alumni.

 DeLona’s gratitude to her alma mater has inspired her to be a tireless advocate for Christian education.
 Currently, she is serving on the boards of WWU and Independent Colleges of Washington.

 In the world of printing technology, Rick Schmactenberg is leading innovation as a senior executive at Xerox Corporation.

 In 2007 Rick was named senior vice president of Consumables Development and Manufacturing Group.
 He is responsible for research development and global manufacturing of Xerographic and Solid Ink consumables.
 Rick oversees the development of toner, photoreceptors, intermediate transfer belts, print cartridges, xerographic charging devices, fusers, solid ink print heads and inks.